Integralist/Style-Guides/JavaScript Style Guide.md

 ###Returning a value

-I prefer to `return` a function as early as possible as it makes it clearer when a function fails/succeeds.
+Try to `return` a function as early as possible, as it makes it clearer when a function fails/succeeds.

 ###Asynchronous code